-All students who enroll after the first day of a new semester will be skipped ahead to the day of enrollment and not be responsible for completing any school work that was assigned prior to enrollment.
+All students who enroll after the first day of a new semester will be skipped ahead to present day and not responsible for completing any school work that was assigned prior to enrollment.
 Students are encouraged to review coursework covered prior to their enrollment to ensure their understanding and success.
 Students and Caretakers/Learning Coaches are expected to complete a Getting Started orientation course within 1 week of enrolling.
-For specific information for students enrolling after the school year, please see the respective school section(s) below.